Audio-WestlakeU/NBSS/README.md

-# Multi-channel Narrow-Band Deep Speech Separation with Full-band Permutation Invariant Training
+# Multi-channel Narrow-band Deep Speech Separation with Full-band Permutation Invariant Training

 Detailed introduction (with images and examples) about this work can be found [in English](https://quancs.github.io/blog/nbss/) or [in Chinese](https://quancs.github.io/zh-cn/blog/nbss/)